PasanAbeysekara/collaborative-editor-backend/README.md

     *   **Add Loki:** URL: `http://loki-stack:3100`

 You can now use the **Explore** tab to view logs from all services (via Loki) and performance metrics (via Prometheus).

-## Roadmap / Future Work

--   [ ] **Phase 3: Distributed Tracing**: Instrument services with OpenTelemetry and deploy Jaeger to visualize request flows across the microservice architecture.
--   [ ] **Phase 4: Resilience Patterns**: Implement Circuit Breakers in the `realtime-service` to gracefully handle failures or slowdowns in the `document-service`.
--   [ ] **Phase 4: Event-Driven Architecture**: Decouple services further by introducing a message broker like NATS for asynchronous communication (e.g., publishing a `DocumentUpdated` event instead of a synchronous save).
--   [ ] **Full OT Algorithm**: Implement a complete Operational Transformation (OT) algorithm to resolve concurrent editing conflicts instead of simple version rejection.

 ## Cleaning Up